zikuan/p4/P4D2_2017_Fall/exercises/ecn/README.md

 2. `ecn.p4` compiles but does not support the control plane rules in the `sX-commands.txt` files that `make` tries to install using the BMv2 CLI.
-In this case, `make` will log the CLI tool output in th `logs` directory.
+In this case, `make` will log the CLI tool output in the `logs` directory.
 Use these error messages to fix your `ecn.p4` implementation.
 3. `ecn.p4` compiles, and the control plane rules are installed, but the switch does not process packets in the desired way.
 The